Andrée de Jongh: Exfiltrating Allied airmen

 The arrest of Arnold Deppé in August 1941 introduced a note of caution into the Comet Line.
 Andrée de Jongh decided that Belgium was unsafe and thereafter worked and lived in Paris and Valenciennes, a French city on the border with Belgium.
-Her father Fernand took over some of her leadership duties in Belgium.
+Her father Frederic took over some of her leadership duties in Belgium.
+In Paris, Jean-François Nothomb became her assistant.
 In France, de Jongh received airmen from Brussels, cared for them in safe houses, escorted them by railroad to Bayonne or nearby cities near the Spanish border, and trekked with them across the Pyrenees to Spain.
 She escorted one group of three airmen in October 1941, another group of three in November, and two groups totaling 11 men in December 1941.
 That level of activity continued in 1942.
 Once she had successfully crossed the border, de Jongh turned her charges over to the British who would drive them to Gibraltar where they would be flown back to Great Britain.
 While the airmen proceeded onward, de Jongh met in San Sebastián with British diplomat Michael Creswell, ("Monday"), who gave her money for the Comet Line's expenses plus messages to take back to France.
 While returning to Paris she reinforced the system of safe houses and helpers along the route and paid necessary expenses, although most members of Comet Line never received any compensation for their expenses.

 Estimates of the number of times that de Jongh successfully escorted downed airmen across the border into Spain in 1941 and 1942 vary from 16 to 24 round trips.
 The number of persons, mostly airmen, she escorted successfully is about 118.